- Testicular torsion is when your testicle twists around, cutting off its blood supply.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 What are the symptoms of testicular torsion?

-- the testicle being in a strange position, such as higher than normal or on an unusual angle
+- your testicle being higher than normal or on an unusual angle

 - difficulty walking

-Sometimes, testicular torsion can cause a sudden pain in the testicle that goes away without treatment.
-This is because the testicle twists and then untwists on its own.
+Sometimes, testicular torsion can cause a sudden pain that goes away without treatment.
+This happens if your testicle twists and then untwists on its own.
 If this happens, see a doctor as soon as possible.
-You might be advised that surgery is needed to prevent it happening again.
+You may need surgery to prevent it happening again.

 What causes testicular torsion?